COV-IRT/SARS-CoV-2_workshop/module1/README.md

 ## Background On QC

 It is always a good idea to perform some data exploration on your raw sequence reads to assess their quality and the presence of non-biological sequences in your reads (e.g. adapters, primers).
 Depending on your sequencing method you might also need to remove any non-target reads, such as host DNA or spike-ins.
-A final optional step is to perform an intial screening to get an overview of what is present in your sample.
+A final optional step is to perform an initial screening to get an overview of what is present in your sample.
 We covered most of the theory of these steps in the lecture, now let's see how they are implemented in practice.

 ***
 *Connect to your DNAnexus instance and open up a shell prompt.*